jude-lieb/Chess/README.md

     En-Passant breaks out of the usual capturing protocols.
 En-Passant requires special methods to handle it separately.
 Conditions such as the rank location of the pawn, an adjacent pawn, it having been moved there in the last turn while traversing 2 squares.

 Move Responses:
-    A bare-bones move system is running that chooses a legal move to play, based on material totals at a low depth.
+    A bare-bones move response system is running that chooses a legal move to play, based on material totals at a low depth.

 Web Interface:
     Websockets are used to connect the java server to the node app and from the node app to the client.